 Pepsi and Coca-Cola.
 Tide and Gain.
 Apple and everyone else.
 Companies selling similar products and services to the same customer is a part of free enterprise.
-As small businesses continue to struggle post COVID-19, another business selling similar products and services can make competition a more critical component of your business strategy than ever before.
+As small businesses continue to struggle with COVID-19, another business selling similar products and services can make competition a more critical component of your business strategy than ever before.

 A Google search will leave a potential patient with a list of names and businesses in your area.
 A new TV commercial for a new hearing health practice appears during the local news broadcast and may catch the interest of potential patients, including yours.